-It is important that VDMA's activities are at all times carried out in accordance with the applicable law, especially competition law.
-Business must be conducted in an atmosphere of free competition, i.e. on the basis of price and quality.
-Competition law is meant to stimulate free competition, something which has VDMA's full support.
+VDMA believes it is important that its activities are at all times carried out in accordance with the applicable law, especially competition law.
+VDMA believes that business shall be conducted in an atmosphere of free competition, i.e. on the basis of price and quality.
+VDMA recognises that competition law intends to stimulate free competition, something which has VDMA's full support.
 VDMA feels it is important to confirm this by adopting a Code of Conduct.
 This Code of Conduct shall be binding on all members as well as on other participants when taking part in activities of VDMA.
 The Code of Conduct aims at providing clear rules to VDMA's members, thus reducing the risk of improper conduct and consequently of fines being imposed.